rodeoflagellum/rodeoflagellum.github.io/_drafts/site.md

 ## [Top of Page](#top-of-page)

 For most of my content, I expect the top of the page to have perhaps 2 to 10 labels informing the reader about facets of the post.
-Many blogs on the Internet do something like this (e.g., Nintil has "(edit date; last-update) (wordcount - reading time) (tags) (Is this article wrong?)" and Gwern has "(summary) (tags) (edit date-last-edit) (status) (confidence) (importance) (backlinks) (bibliography)") and it seems to be a meme that has stuck, which makes sense because it is probably useful to most people (it is useful to me).
-The line between too many meta-labels and too few is what I am trying to figure out.
+Blogs I read on the Internet do something like this (e.g., [Nintil](https://nintil.com/) has "(edit date; last-update) (wordcount - reading time) (tags) (Is this article wrong?)" and [Gwern](https://www.gwern.net/) has "(summary) (tags) (edit date-last-edit) (status) (confidence) (importance) (backlinks) (bibliography)") and it seems to be a meme that has stuck.
+The line between using too many labels or too few is what I am trying to figure out.
+At what point does including more labels lead to diminishing returns?

-&emsp; Presently, I think a 1-3 sentence summary of the post, which maybe could include a reflection on it or my thoughts on "where it stands", seems very useful.
-Which tags or categories the post covers also seems very useful.
+Presently, I think a 1-3 sentence summary of the post, which maybe could include a reflection on it or my thoughts on "where it stands", seems very useful.
+Sometimes I use this section to present my framing of the post ("_Frame_:").
+Including which tags or categories the post covers also seems very useful.
 Seeing the estimated reading time, word count, readability, and word frequency would be cool, but if I had to choose, I think that only the read-time would be worth retaining.

-&emsp; There are some epistemic considerations as well that should be considered: importance, confidence, impact, extent, inadequacies, and status.
+There are some epistemic considerations as well that should be considered: importance, confidence, impact, extent, inadequacies, and status.
 I will get into these more in depth in some time.
 Deciding which of these to include in each post is often difficult for me.

-&emsp; Next, I would like to see how much my work has been viewed, so a _views_ label (like a button) might be appropriate.
+Next, I would like to see how much my work has been viewed, so a _views_ label (like a button) might be appropriate.
 Like Gwern, I think bibliographies are nice to have for a post, but I am additionally considering having the labels (page-epistemics) (updates) (disagree?), where (page-epistemics) could be a file with all my considerations for the post, updates could be a file including any minor or major updates to my beliefs about what I posted (perhaps after criticism), and disagree? could be a link to a place to rebuke any claim or argument I make.

 ### [The Art](#art)